 As with any canine health concerns, we recommend speaking with your veterinarian to make sure you’re on the right track for a happy and healthy pup.

 After reviewing some of the top dog foods for sensitive stomachs currently available, our top pick is the Ollie Fresh Dog Food.
-It is made from whole, human-grade ingredients, free of grains, additives, and preservatives and doesn’t contain any common allergens or irritants that may upset your dog’s tummy.
+It is made from whole, human-grade ingredients, free of grains, and additives, plus it’s free of preservatives and doesn’t contain any common allergens or irritants that may upset your dog’s tummy.

 After putting together our list of reviews, it’s clear that there are countless options out there for dogs with sensitive stomachs.
-Finding the formula that’s right for your pooch is just a matter of trial and error.
+We hope that one of our picks is right for you!